 The herringbone cherry wood parquet floor was retained, yet given a fresh face and complete new feel.
-Dark, visually limiting features were stripped, while three small bedrooms became two, allowing for a luxurious grand master en suite and timber walk-in closet.
+Dark, visually limiting features were stripped, while three small bedrooms became two, allowing for a luxurious grand primary en suite and timber walk-in closet.

 The newly crisp, minimalist lines are complemented by brand new bath fixtures.